 Avoid these mistakes, pay attention to best practices, and you’ll have happier visitors and better results.

 People like choices.
-They don’t like being overwhelmed by them.
+But they don’t like being overwhelmed by them.
 Psychologists have found that the human mind can’t easily remember more than seven new things at a time.
 A good rule of thumb is not to have more than seven choices — seven items in the website navigation menu, seven choices under a menu item, etc. — available at a time.
-If there are more available options than that, consider moving them down into a separate page.
+If there are more available options than that, consider moving them to a separate page.

 This isn’t a hard and fast rule.
 If you have a font selection menu, It needs to list all the fonts.
 But if the choices aren’t all the same kind of thing, long lists of them are hard to deal with.

 Menu labels that are too generic, like “what we do” and “who we are,” may be accurate, but they aren’t useful.
-People come to your website for a specific purpose, such as buying clothes or getting news on a topic.
+People come to your website for a specific purpose, such as exploring your services or getting news on a topic.
 The labels should be specific enough to let them know what they’ll find.

 Labels that are potentially misleading are another problem.
-A button that says “Buy now” when users are exploring the available products will only make them afraid to touch it.
-The wording of the choices should be concise and accurate
+A button that says “Buy now” when users are reviewing your products or services will only make them afraid to touch them.
+The wording of the choices should be concise and accurate.

 A big reason to be sparing with drop-down menus is that it’s hard or impossible to use them on mobile devices.
 The mobile version needs a different form of navigation.
-A good site architecture is important to planning for these types of navigation concerns.
+Good site architecture is important to planning for these types of navigation concerns.

 Fancy effects in navigation may look impressive in the demo, but they’re usually more annoying than helpful when people are trying to find information.
 Zooming text, flashing items, and decorations don’t help them to get to where they’re going.
 Fonts should be readable ones, with high contrast against their background.
 A simple, clean appearance provides the best website navigation.